 The 'plan-level' assessment of the options summarised in the table above incorporates the 'in combination' assessment conclusions and takes account of the general and option-specific mitigation or avoidance measures that will be employed at the project-level.
-The conclusion of the HRA of the Revised Draft WRMP is that the plan will have no adverse effects, alone or in combination, on any European sites taking into account established scheme-level mitigation and avoidance measures that will clearly be available, achievable and likely to be effective.
+The HRA of the Final WRMP 2019 concludes that the plan will have no adverse effects, alone or in combination, on any European sites taking into account established scheme-level mitigation and avoidance measures that will clearly be available, achievable and likely to be effective.
 This conclusion does not remove the need for consideration of Regulation 63 at the project-level, which will be required to address those aspects and uncertainties that cannot be meaningfully assessed at the plan-level, such as potential 'in combination' effects with forthcoming plans or projects that may coincide with option delivery.